 Students currently sit the AQA Examination Board at A2 and the Fine Art or Photography Specification.

 The lower sixth year is the opportunity to experiment with how to think as an artist and to push yourself creatively.
 This is run along similar lines to an Art School Foundation Course with students encouraged to try new ways of thinking and experimenting with unfamiliar materials.
 An formal internal assessment takes place at before Easter.

-From September 2016 we will be following the AQA linear A2 Course
+AQA linear A2 Course

 To develop :

 1) The special interests of the individual so as to increase confidence, enthusiasm and a sense of achievement.

 2) The ability to perceive, understand and express concepts and feelings in visual and tactile form.

 3) The ability to record from direct observations.